-Its all about weather and conditions for me, I usually decide on arrival as the conditions in Southern Ireland change so quickly.
-This normally throws planning for a specific style of shoot out of the window.
+It's all about weather and conditions for me, I usually decide on arrival as the conditions in Southern Ireland change so quickly.
+This normally throws planning for a specific style of photoshoot out of the window.
 Now that can be a problem but it also helps keep a creative outlook for the shoot until you arrive at your location.

 You normally arrive at your location at least an hour before sunset, this gives you time to observe water movement, cloud cover, tidal surges, and wind.
 This is your prediction time and this for me is the most important step in capturing an image.